 - Using a cell phone at the time of the accident or otherwise driving while distracted

 Of course, this is just a small sampling of ways in which a motorist can breach the duty of care; however, these examples are some of the more common scenarios leading to pedestrian injury or death.

 From there, once it is clear the motorist breached a duty of care, the inquiry shifts to whether the breach actually caused the pedestrian’s resulting injuries.
 In many cases, the causation element is clearly met.
 However, there are instances of competing forces that may call into question whether it was actually the defendant’s breach – or some other unforeseen event (e.g., weather) – that actually caused the injury.

 Lastly, the pedestrian or their Temecula pedestrian accident lawyer must be able to prove damages.
 In other words, the claimant must have been injured in some way and through those injuries, the victim must have suffered damages, e.g., medical bills, lost wages, etc.

 How a Temecula Pedestrian Accident Lawyer Can help

 If you recently suffered injuries in a pedestrian accident, you may be able to file a personal injury claim against the motorist responsible for the harm.
-An attorney from the Sargent Law Firm can help you pursue the best possible outcome for your case – particularly if you sustained substantial injuries.
+An attorney from The Sargent Firm Injury Lawyers can help you pursue the best possible outcome for your case – particularly if you sustained substantial injuries.